iodepo/odis-in/shapeGraphs/README.md

 ```

 will test erddap_anibos_example.json using the shape graph in ERDDAP.ttl and
 provide the results in a table format.
 Example of the output can be seen below.

+Note, this shape file was intentionally designed to return some warnings.
+Just as
+a demonstration.
+It may well be that none of these _warnings_ are of concern.
+Once we have a working process flow, we can work to generate the constraints in the
+shape file that are relevant.

+For example, it does look for a variable _latitude_ and _longitude_ in this case.
+Which this test passes.
+If you remove or find an example without these, you should
+see those errors raised as well.

+Errors can have three levels: WARNING, VIOLATION and RECOMMENDED.
+So we can design the shape file with these various levels in mind.

 ```bash
 (.venv) ➜  shapeGraphs git:(master) ✗ pyshacl -s ERDDAP.ttl -sf turtle -df json-ld -f table erddap_anibos_example.json